AimanHaidar/phone-visulizer-with-ros2/README.md

     uv pip install -r requirements.txt
     source /home/<username>/.venv/bin/activate
 ```
+or install all the requirements in any virtual environment and source it.

 after installing every thing go to the repo path (.../repo-name/) from terminal and build and source the packages with
 ```bash
 colcon build